THE AURIT CENTER

 7. Trouble Down the Road

-.
-When sole custody is warranted or necessary, it will likely change a child’s life for the better.
+When sole custody in Arizona is warranted or necessary, it will likely change a child’s life for the better.
 However, when it comes about for misguided reasons, the impact can cause irreparable harm.
 While legal custody should not affect parenting time under Arizona law, it will affect the children’s relationship with each parent.

 Sometimes, this can backfire on the parent who maintained sole custody.
 As the children grow older they may ask “why?” they were not allowed to see one parent as frequently as the other.
 They may will question why one parent makes major decisions without regard for the other parent’s thoughts or feelings.